Wise men should not forget to count in themselves somehow.

 Yogananda as part of the world: Just an old dreamWe hardly do well enough if we deny simple facts, such as "Life is for the living," "As long as we live, we live."
 Yogananda, however, often stated that life was just a dream, unreal, an illusion.
 Thus you may come across:

-The world is nothing more than a cosmic dream –This life is a dream. - Paramahansa Yogananda [1982:237, 240] [More such sayings]
+The world is nothing more than a cosmic dream ⚶ This life is a dream. - Paramahansa Yogananda [1982:237, 240] [More dream-stuff sayings]

-To what extent was he dreaming it?
-And to what extent did he illusionate, and how?
+Mind he only dreamt that.
+To what extent did he illusionate, and how?
 To whom is the world a dream?

 Some pregnant statements make practical applications feasible.
 A saying is that phenomena are real when experienced as the manifested Self.
 "Everything must be within the Self," teaches Ramana Maharsi [cf. Osborne 1971:12-16, 19, passim].